Purpose and Policy

 - Ensure that there is network compatibility for security and upgrades

-Due to the standards, only certain models of computers from supported manufacturers are supported.
+Due to the standards, only certain models of computers issued to Faculty and Staff from supported manufacturers are supported.
 Many computer models are not designed for networked business needs and are more suitable for home or gaming use.
 The following computer models are fully supported by IT:

 NOTE: All university computers must meet the university’s hardware standards at the time they are purchased, if not the purchase request will be denied.